-That the grade of One Hundred and Ninth street, on the westerly line of Eighth avenue, shall be at an eleva-tion of 56 feet 410 inches, and extend in a straight line to the easterly line of Manhattan avenue, elevation 53 feet

 6 inches.
+That the grade of One Hundred and Eighth street, on the westerly line of Eighth avenue, shall be at an elevation of 62 feet $9_0^{g_0}$ inches, and extend in a straight line to the easterly line of Manhattan avenue, elevation 59 feet Singhage That the grade of One Hundred and Ninth street, on

+6 inches.

 That the grade of One Hundred and Tenth street, on the westerly line of Eighth avenue, shall be at an elevation of 50 feet, and extend in a straight line to the easterly line of Manhattan avenue, elevation 47 feet 6 inches.

-That the grade of One Hundred and Eleventh street, on the westerly line of Eighth avenue, shall be at an elevation of 47 feet 11 to 15 inches, and extend in a straight line to the easterly line of Manhattan avenue, elevation to the easterly line of Manhattan avenue, elevation 36 feet 6 inches.
+That the grade of One Hundred and Eleventh street, on the westerly line of Eighth avenue, shall be at an elevation of 47 feet rift inches, and extend in a straight line to the easterly line of Manhattan avenue, elevation to the easterly line of Manhattan avenue, elevation 36 feet 6 inches.

-That the grade of One Hundred and Twelfth street, on the westerly line of Eighth avenue, shall be at an elevation of 45 feet 12 30 inches, and extend in a straight line to the easterly line of Manhattan avenue, elevation 36 feet 6 inches.
+That the grade of One Hundred and Twelfth street, on the westerly line of Eighth avenue, shall be at an eleva-tion of 45 feet 1120 inches, and extend in a straight line on the westerly line of Eighth avenue, shall be at an elevation of 43 feet 1018 inches, and extend in a straight line to the easterly line of Manhattan avenue, elevation